Hoomee90/robo-rogers-neighborhood/README.md

 const array = [0, "Beep!", "Boop", "Won't you be my neighbor?", 4, 5];
 reverseArray(array);
 Expected Output: ['5', '4', "Won't you be my neighbor?", 'Boop!', 'Beep!', '0']

+Describe: invertText()

+Test: "It should return null if given an input of an empty or non array" const text = [] invertText(text);
+Expected Output: null